willhan123/Docs/re-book/ddl-syntax-en.md

 ```

-Analyse the table structure in TSpider:
+As can be seen from the table structure on TSpider:
-1. TSpider will shard table according to shard_key.
+TSpider will shard table according to shard_key.
 For example a cluster with 4 TenDB node, the sharding algorithm is `crc32(primary_key) % 4`.
-And `crc32` is supported by TSpider which make sure distribute data evenly;
-2. column `c` is specified as shard_key;
+And `crc32` is supported by TSpider which make sure distribute data evenly.
+The column `c` is specified as shard_key.

-3. So how does TSpider select the shard_key and how should the user specify the shard_key?
+So how does TSpider choose the shard_key and how should the user specify the shard_key ?

 ### 1.1 Shard_key